affinda/affinda-python/docs/models.md

 def __init__(**kwargs)
 ```

+**Arguments**:

-:keyword file: File as binary data blob.
+- `file`: File as binary data blob.
 Supported formats: PDF, DOC, DOCX, TXT, RTF, HTML,
 PNG, JPG.
-:paramtype file: IO
-:keyword url: URL to an invoice to download and process.
+- `url`: URL to an invoice to download and process.
-:paramtype url: str
-:keyword identifier: Unique identifier for the document.
+- `identifier`: Unique identifier for the document.
 If creating a document and left blank,
 one will be automatically generated.
-:paramtype identifier: str
-:keyword file_name: Optional filename of the file.
+- `file_name`: Optional filename of the file.
-:paramtype file_name: str
-:keyword wait: If "true" (default), will return a response only after processing has completed.
+- `wait`: If "true" (default), will return a response only after processing has completed.
 If "false", will return an empty data object which can be polled at the GET endpoint until
 processing is complete.
-:paramtype wait: bool
-:keyword language: Language code in ISO 639-1 format.
+- `language`: Language code in ISO 639-1 format.
 Must specify zh-cn or zh-tw for Chinese.
-:paramtype language: str
-:keyword expiry_time: The date/time in ISO-8601 format when the document will be automatically
+- `expiry_time`: The date/time in ISO-8601 format when the document will be automatically
 deleted.
 Defaults to no expiry.
-:paramtype expiry_time: ~datetime.datetime

 <a id="models._models.JobDescription"></a>